These pages are in the process of being created -- check back for updates.

 The Incredible Costs of Daydreaming above marks the first time I purposefully stretched a canvas with holes in it or indeed a "Broken Canvas."
 Using a mixture of old shirts and canvas pieces, I had fun creating the initial sculpture of just the pieces of material intersecting with each other over the stretcher bar frame.
 After I painted the entire initial structure in white gesso I stood back and appreciated it as if it were an ancient white marble carving, beautiful just the way it was without a hint of color.

-The real challenge lay ahead of me in determining what to paint in color over this new dynamic three-dimensional surface.
+The next challenge was to determine what to paint with color over this new dynamic three-dimensional surface.
 Prior to this painting, I had never seen any other painter attempt this kind of work.
 It felt brand new and unique to me and to my experience as a painter.
-I had to warm up to it, to coax it, to learn its language in order to be successful in my attempt to create some kind of composition with it.
+I had to warm up to the scupltural structure, to coax it, to learn its language in order to be successful in my attempt to create some kind of painted composition with it.
 Just because I stretched it and gessoed it didn't mean I knew how to paint it.

 Acrylic on 5 small canvases - 20 in. x 24 in.